Group method of data handling: GMDH-type neural networks

 There are many different ways to choose an order for partial models consideration.
 The very first consideration order used in GMDH and originally called multilayered inductive procedure is the most popular one.
 It is a sorting-out of gradually complicated models generated from base function.
 The best model is indicated by the minimum of the external criterion characteristic.
-Multilayered procedure is equivalent to the Artificial Neural Network with polynomial activation function of neurons.
+The multilayered procedure is equivalent to the Artificial Neural Network with polynomial activation function of neurons.
 Therefore, the algorithm with such an approach usually referred as GMDH-type Neural Network or Polynomial Neural Network.
 Li showed that GMDH-type neural network performed better than the classical forecasting algorithms such as Single Exponential Smooth, Double Exponential Smooth, ARIMA and back-propagation neural network.

 Combinatorial GMDH

-Another important approach to partial models consideration that becomes more and more popular is a combinatorial search that is either limited or full.
+Another important approach to partial models consideration that is becoming more and more popular is a combinatorial search that is either limited or full.
 This approach has some advantages against Polynomial Neural Networks, but requires considerable computational power and thus is not effective for objects with a large number of inputs.
-An important achievement of Combinatorial GMDH is that it fully outperforms linear regression approach if noise level in the input data is greater than zero.
+An important achievement of Combinatorial GMDH is that it fully outperforms linear regression approach if the noise level in the input data is greater than zero.
 It guarantees that the most optimal model will be founded during exhaustive sorting.

 Basic Combinatorial algorithm makes the following steps: